 Let go of stresses, and maximise your family’s summer smiles!

 With the summer holiday season approaching, smiles are definitely something you want to lots of in your holiday plans!
+However, the thought of the summer break can bring a feeling of excitement and joy, as well as additional overwhelm and stress to make sure everyone has a good time!

-You may not know that it takes you an average of 2-3 days before you start to relax on holiday, and for many people, a lot longer.
+It also takes you an average of 2-3 days before you start to relax on holiday, and for many people, a lot longer.
 That makes a serious dent into a week away, and wipes out the weekend away.
 What a waste of your most precious downtime and quality family time together.
-Plus, for parents, the thought of the summer holidays can bring a feeling of excitement and joy, as well as additional overwhelm and stress to make sure everyone has a good time!

-One of us (or both of us!) were feeling stressed or worried about something, and weren’t fully in moment and maximising our fun time together.
+One of us (or both of us!) were feeling stressed or worried about something, and weren’t fully in the moment and maximising our fun time together.

 Feeling annoyed having to do stuff that we didn’t want to do! (e.g. I wanted to be outdoors, he wanted to be indoors!).

-I also know that with everything else you have going on, you don’t have time to think about how to manage all this.
 The good news is that you don’t need to pack those invisible stresses in the bags and take them with you – you can "let them go before you go" and make the most of your time together.

 Here are my top three holiday smile tips -